HelgeGehring/gdshelpers/README.md

 * Convert the pattern for usage of positive resist
 * Create holes around the circuitry, which is e.g. necessary for under-etching
+* Shapely-operations can also be applied on the generated structures, e.g. shrinking or inflating of the geometry

+The structures are organized in cells, which allow:

+* Adding structures on multiple layers
+* Adding cells into other cells, the cells can be added with an offset with respect to the parent cell and can be rotated
+* Storing additional information, which can be used for saving design parameters

 Finally, there are also different formats in which the pattern can be exported: